-Four Warning Signs of a Cracked Heat Exchanger:
+Four Symptoms of a Cracked Heat Exchanger:

-If you suspect your furnace has a cracked heat exchanger, contact a pro with extensive experience in furnace installation right away so they can inspect your system and, if needed, handle a furnace heat exchanger replacement.
-Costs will fluctuate depending on the situation, but estimates can roughly suggest $1,000 to $3,000.
+If you believe your furnace has a cracked heat exchanger, contact a professional with extensive experience in furnace installation right away so they can take a look at your system and, if necessary, perform a furnace heat exchanger replacement.
+Costs will vary depending on the situation, but estimates often hover around $1,000 to $3,000.

 Estimates aside, the good news is that heat exchangers are regularly protected by the warranty.
 You’ll want to review the warranty paperwork on your furnace, as while the warranty might not cover the entire cost of repairs, it still may significantly reduce your bill.